aiyumi/aiyumi.github.io/posts/installing-orca-on-slackware-14-0.en.md

         # git checkout 14.0

 2. The easiest way is to use these scripts with [Sbopkg][sbopkghp].
-To set up the repository for Sbopkg, copy the "slackbuilds" directory to "var/lib/sbopkg/", renaming it to, for example, "aiyumisb".
+To set up the repository for Sbopkg, copy the "slackbuilds" directory to "var/lib/sbopkg/," and rename it to, for example, "aiyumisb."

         # cp -R slackbuilds /var/lib/sbopkg/aiyumisb

-3. Copy the file "100-aiyumi.repo" to "/etc/sbopkg/repos.d", then edit "/etc/sbopkg/sbopkg.conf" to set it as your default repository, like this:
+3. Copy the file "100-aiyumi.repo" to "/etc/sbopkg/repos.d," then edit "/etc/sbopkg/sbopkg.conf" to set it as your default repository, like this:

         REPO_BRANCH=${REPO_BRANCH:-local}
         REPO_NAME=${REPO_NAME:-aiyumisb}